Meet the Artist

 En Plein Air

-On the coast, I began painting on location, “en plein air,” and that continued when I moved east of the Cascades to Bend, Oregon.
+On the coast, I began painting on location, “en plein air,” and that continued when I moved east of the Cascades to Bend, Oregon, and then to the Texas coastal bend.

 Most of my large studio paintings start out from a plein air painting experience.
 Occasionally, I will use a small painting and maybe a photo or two of the area to paint a larger piece.
 I think of my plein air paintings as information gathering in nature.
 To capture the likeness of what I find in nature, there must be more than just visual information.
 By painting on-site, I am able to feed all of my senses.
 Back in the studio, I can remember the feel of the breeze, the scent of a river or field, and the sounds of the birds and the wind.
 My challenge is to paint those sensory feelings into each piece.